racket/racket/racket/src/cs/README.txt

 The use of development mode is described in more detail further below.

-Development mode currently doesn't work on Windows, because the makefile makes too many Unix-ish assumptions.
+Development mode currently doesn't work on Windows, because the build script makes too many Unix-ish assumptions.

 Build Mode
 ----------

-To build a Racket CS executable, the `configure` script and makefile in "c" subdirectory are normally used via `configure` and `make` in the parent directory of this one, as described in "../README.txt".
+To build a Racket CS executable, the `configure` script and makefile in the "c" subdirectory are normally used via `configure` and `make` in the parent directory of this one, as described in "../README.txt".
 However, you can use them directly with something like

    cd [build]